Shamurikan/Informations/README.md

 ---

-to make progressive web application, you have to copy the code below and paste in all pages in your project.
+to make progressive web application you must to add the two pages above, then you have to copy the code below and paste in the main page in your project.

 ---